corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-We can also define a time window as an `Instant` plus/minus a time tolerance (e.g. 30 seconds):
+Time windows can be defined as an `Instant` plus/minus a time tolerance (e.g. 30 seconds):

 {{< tabs name="tabs-10" >}}
 {{% tab name="kotlin" %}}